aldenparoni/aldenparoni.github.io/projects/original-song.md

 date: 2020
 published: false
 labels:
+  - Songwriting
-  - Microsoft Access
+  - Reason
-  - SQL
+  - Audio Engineering
-summary: "A custom database made on Microsoft Access for ICS 129."
+summary: "I recorded vocals and ukulele for an original song I wrote as a project for my audio engineering class in my senior year of high school."
 ---